gtogbes/gtogbes/README.md

 > I want to have my name as builder, Team player, collaborator and, or contributor in the next best Technologies.
 > I have a BSC in Agricultural Economics and Resources Management! and Plan to Pursue masters and PHD in DevSecops.
 > I have three years handson experience in Cloud Operations, and DevOps.

-> I want to make significant impact in people's lives and mentor enthusiasts in cloud computing, and DevOps.
+> I want to make great significant impact in people's lives and mentor enthusiasts in cloud computing, and DevOps.

 ![Gtogbes's github stats](https://github-readme-stats.vercel.app/api?username=gtogbes&count_private=true&show_icons=true&theme=tokyonight)
 ![Top Langs ](https://github-readme-stats.vercel.app/api/top-langs/?username=gtogbes&layout=compact&theme=tokyonight&hide=html&langs_count=8)